florekem/lncRNAinCla/manuscript/06-Figures_captions.md

 **Additional File 6** Comparison of gene ontology terms of co-upregulated (A) and co-downregulated (B) putative PCT/3'UTR transcript pairs at 6d (red bars) and 9d (gray bars) of MC-LR exposure.

 **Additional File 7** Expression of selected putative novel lncRNAs in whitefish liver after 1d, 6d and 9d of microcystin-LR (MC-LR) exposure quantified using RT-qPCR.
 Transcripts were selected based on RNA-Seq results. * p < 0.05 and ** p < 0.01.
+Points represent individual fish in respective experimental group.